 Best Heirloom Tomatoes For Preserving

 Looking to have tomatoes beyond the summer harvest?
-There tomato varieties are best suited for preserving for use later.
+There tomato varieties are best for those home gardeners hoping to preserve some of the harvest for use later.
 This could be making tomatoes into paste and canning, canning whole tomatoes, or freezing for use later, these tomatoes fit the bill.
 (Never tried freezing tomatoes?
 Check out my tutorial for how to freeze tomatoes!)

 - Amish Paste tomatoes are one of the best plum variety tomatoes for preserving as paste, sauce, or for dicing.
 Very few seeds, thick meaty flesh, and 8-inch long tomatoes make this a perfect choice for canning, freezing, or dehydrating.